Institute-for-ReWriting-World-History/the1854project/README.md

 ## Credits

+1. Müller, Friedrich Max.
+"The Aryan Settlers and the Aboriginal Races of India."
+   Outlines of the Philosophy of Universal History Applied to Language and Religion, Longman, Brown, Green, and Longmans, 1854, Christian Karl Josias Freiherr von Bunsen.
-1. Greenough, George Bellas. *General sketch of the physical and geological features of British India*, 1855.
+2. Greenough, George Bellas. *General sketch of the physical and geological features of British India*, 1855.

 [^1]: તન-મન-ધન a. n. \[See તન + મન + ધન\] Lit.
 The body, the mind, and